elchs/LetoDBf/Readme.txt

  These both functions are nice to sum a value, where incrementing a negative value is in effect a decrementing and vice versa.
  Remark that e.g. a result of a division: 'x / y' is ever a decimal value.
+ A numeric value once set as integer will keep to be an integer without decimals.

       LETO_VARDEL( cGroupName[, cVarName ] )                   ==> lSuccess